TypeAttraction - History & Heritage

 Arundel Castle plays a starring role in the 2009 film The Young Victoria, starring Emily Blunt and you may recognise the building in several other well known films.

-There are a range of admission prices, depending which parts of the castle you want to see and the make up of your party.
+There are a range of admission prices, dependant on which parts of the castle you want to see and the make up of your party.
 Please view the Castle's admission price page here for full details.

 While Sussex by the Sea make every effort to ensure all information on this site is correct at the time of publishing we encourage all visitors to check the attraction's website or contact them direct before travelling, especially for information relating to prices / tickets, specialist information and opening times.